Koi

 DETAILS

 Certified Organic, Practicing Biodynamic.
 100% Lambrusco Grasparossa.
 Taken from a single 1ha vineyard of 60 year-old vines.
 The vines are trellised in an old Bolognese fashion called 'Bellussi,' where grapes are harvested from 6.5 feet high.
-Winemaker Flavio Restani says this old system is perfect for the humidity of the Colli Bolgonese area, as well as encouraging full ripeness of the fruit.
 Grapes are hand-harvested and destemmed.
 Three days of skin contact fermentation with indigenous yeast, no temperature control.
 After the three days, the wine is racked.
 In spring, fresh juice is added (5%) and the wine is bottled to become frizzante; secondary fermentation takes place in bottle.
 Undisgorged.
 Unfined, unfiltered, zero SO2.
+Perhaps the more rustic and ruddy of winemaker Flavio Restani’s wines; his focus is on the more traditional white sparklings of the area, but we like the picnic-friendly, dark-toned, slightly tannic iteration of his Grasparossa, too.

 Download Tech Sheet